The red circle above indicates the time we discuss in this section

 Hamon——————–Ｎarrow Hamon and wide Hamon.

-Jihada or Jitetsu (between Shinogi and Tempered line)–—– Strong Ji-Nie (地沸), that is a sand-like small dots appears on Ji (between tempered line and Mune).
-Yubashiri (cluster of Ji-Nie), Kinsuji (lined Nie looks like a golden line), Inazuma (lightning-like irregular line) and Chikei (similar to Kinsuji appears on Ji-Hada).
+Jihada or Jitetsu (between Shinogi and Tempered line)–—– Strong Ji-nie (地沸) that is the sand-like small dots appears on Ji (between tempered line and Mune).
+Yubashiri (a cluster of Ji-nie), Kinsuji (bright, radiant line formed by Nie ), Inazuma (a lightning-like irregular line), or Chikei (similar to Kinsuji) appears on Ji-hada.

 Late Kamakura Period Soshu School Sword Smiths

 From Bizen————–Fukuoka Ichimonji Sukezane (福岡一文字助真) Kunimune (国宗 ) From Yamashiro ————————————–Toroku- Sakon- Kunituna (藤六左近国綱)

-Those above three are the beginning of Kamakura swordsmiths.
-Later, Tosaburo-Yukimitu and his son, famous Goro-Nyudo-Masamune appeared.
+The above three swordsmiths were the origin of the Soshu Den (school) in Kamakura.
+Later, Tosaburo-Yukimitu and his son, famous Goro Nyudo Masamune appeared.

 From Yamashiro (山城)———- Rai Kunitsugu (来国次), Hasebe Kunishige (長谷部国重) From Etchu (越中) province ———————Gou- no-Yoshihiro (郷義弘) Norishige (則重) From Mino (美濃) province ——————————————-Kaneuji (兼氏) Kinjyu (金重) From Chikuzen (筑前) province —————————————————-Samoji (左文字)

 Goro-Nyudo-Masamune(正宗) Sano Museum Catalogue (佐野美術館図録) Permission granted Since Masamune lived in a beach town, Kamakura, his hamon style was inspired by ocean waves.
 Therefore, his hamon sometimes looks like ocean waves.